 Once you feel ready to launch, turn off maintenance mode, and write a quick blog post to let your users know about your new look and functionality.
 We’re sure they’ll be thrilled to have you back and better than ever.
 If there are any new features you should describe them to your readers to help them get familiar with it faster.
 Also, don’t be afraid to ask for their feedback as users always have suggestions – good, bad and ugly.

 As you can see, changing your theme isn’t scary once you’ve taken the steps to prepare and protect your website.
-If it’s a matter of growth, migrating to a new theme like Jupiter can have massive benefits to your company with very little headache involved – at least if you’ve read and followed the advice in this article.
+If it’s a matter of boosting traffic and improve website performance, migrating to a new theme like Jupiter can have massive benefits to your company with very little headache involved – at least if you’ve read and followed the advice in this article.
 We hope it serves you well.

 Review The Steps